muhanabegum/DataScienceFieldAnalysis/README.md

-# DataAnalystField
+# The Data Analyst Job Market Visualization
 To check out my app, simply click the link: https://data-analyst-jobs.herokuapp.com/

-Using Python and Streamlit, I created a web dashboard analyzing the data science job field in the US before the global pandemic of 2020.
+Using Python and Streamlit, I created a web dashboard analyzing the data analyst job field in the US before the global pandemic of 2020.

 In addition I have also included the Jupyter Notebook file along with the Python file.
 (You can view the Jupyter Notebook to get a full glance at all the charts and tables).